-get through hard time get control
+How to get through a hard time and reclaim control over your life

 I asked: How did you get through a hard time?